 For all on-street parking enquiries in Oxford City and the District Council areas, please email Oxfordshire County Council's Parking Enforcement Team firstname.lastname@example.org Should you require bay suspensions (please note these are for Technical Vehicles to park only) please complete the online application form on our Requesting a suspension of parking controls page.

 Zero Emission Zones and Bus gates: Oxford City

 Oxfordshire County Council requires at least

 - three months notice for major/large productions (usually over 41+ crew, with potential road closure/temporary traffic management/equipment on the highway requests)

 - two months notice for medium-size productions (usually up to 40 crew with potential temporary traffic management and/or equipment on the highway requests)

-- At least 15 working days notice for small productions (usually up to 10 crew, with no temporary traffic management and/or equipment on the highway requests).
+- at least 15 working days notice for small productions (usually up to 10 crew, with no temporary traffic management and/or equipment on the highway requests).
 Filming requests for small productions in Broad Street, Catte Street, Merton Street, New College Lane, Oriel Square, Queens Lane and Turl Street, Oxford require at least 30 working days’ notice

 - OCC may ask you to undertake a filming consultation with all frontages such as colleges, businesses, residents, etc. affected by your proposed filming activities before a filming licence is considered.
 Details and proof of contact with all affected frontages (by letter-drop, email, in person etc.) must be confirmed, with no objections raised.
 This consultation must be undertaken at least 10 working days before the filming date for small productions, and earlier for medium/large/major productions.